Skip to contents

 Average Price Table

-Product code Number of observations Average price of product Maximum price of product Minimum price of product Standard deviation Max-min ratio Coefficient of variation Max-min ratio FLAG Coefficient of variation FLAG
+heading Number of observations Average price of product Maximum price of product Minimum price of product Standard deviation Max-min ratio Coefficient of variation Max-min ratio FLAG Coefficient of variation FLAG

 1.3 Linking validation pipelines for intra-regional validation